 What is pre-eclampsia?

-First things first, pre-eclampsia is a medical condition that usually makes an appearance in the second half of pregnancy or sometimes after baby is born.
-It’s thought to be caused by the placenta not developing properly but the exact cause isn’t understood.
-Thankfully most cases are mild with no long-term effects.
+First things first, pre-eclampsia is a medical condition that usually appears in the second half of pregnancy or sometimes after baby is born.
+It’s thought to be caused by the placenta not developing properly but the exact reason isn’t understood.
+Thankfully, most cases are mild with no long-term effects.

-Pre-eclampsia is thought to be caused by the placenta not developing properly because it’s not getting enough blood.
-This also means baby is not receiving the blood it needs.
+Preeclampsia is thought to be caused by the placenta not developing properly due to a lack of blood, which means baby isn’t receiving enough blood either.
 Why the placenta might not develop fully isn’t known, but it’s probable that inherited changes in your genes play a part because the condition often runs in families.
 For more information about the causes speak to a healthcare professional.

 The most common signs of pre-eclampsia are: